MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-performance-data.md

 ## Azure facilitation

 **Centralizing, segmenting, and retaining performance data**: [Azure Monitor](/azure/azure-monitor/overview) collects and aggregates data from every layer and component of your workload across multiple Azure and non-Azure subscriptions and tenants.
-It stores the data in a common data platform for consumption by a common set of tools which can correlate, analyze, visualize, and/or respond to the data.
+It stores the data in a common data platform for consumption by a common set of tools that can correlate, analyze, visualize, and/or respond to the data.

 You need at least one [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-workspace-overview) to enable Azure Monitor Logs.
 You can use a single workspace for all your data collection.
 You can also create multiple workspaces based on requirements to segment performance data.
 It also allows you to define [retention policies](/azure/azure-monitor/logs/data-retention-archive).